ryunzz/IEEE-QP/README.md

 This is a project that is currently in development.
-If you're interested in following along with our project, we will be documenting our process on https://www.youtube.com/@ryun-zz !
+If you're interested in following along, we will be documenting our process on https://www.youtube.com/@ryun-zz !

 ---